A-SunsetMkt-Forks/flask-hcaptcha/README.md

 ## Config

-Flask-ReCaptcha is configured through the standard Flask config API.
+Flask-hCaptcha is configured through the standard Flask config API.
 These are the available options:

 **HCAPTCHA_ENABLED**: Bool - True by default, when False it will bypass validation